-spacefoundation_g1_intro_sm1010 Amidst a widespread international economic crisis, the space industry proved resilient, demonstrating growth and expansion through 2009 and into 2010.
+Amidst a widespread international economic crisis, the space industry proved resilient, demonstrating growth and expansion through 2009 and into 2010.
 While several other leading industries suffered dramatically, and many governments struggled to remain fiscally viable, the space industry defied the upheaval and broadened its fields of endeavor.
-This is due in large part to the space industry’s robust array of products and services, which enables it to respond rapidly to changes in global demand.
+This is due in large part to the space industrys robust array of products and services, which enables it to respond rapidly to changes in global demand.
 The relationship between government and commercial enterprise is evolving, as can be seen in the proposed changes to the U.S. national space program announced in February 2010.

-intelsat general_ad_sm1010 This evolution will likely include an increasing role for the private sector through the development of commercial space markets and the spinoff of space technology into non-space industries.
+This evolution will likely include an increasing role for the private sector through the development of commercial space markets and the spinoff of space technology into non-space industries.
 Research performed aboard Earth-orbiting platforms, such as the International Space Station, is but one of the many avenues that space provides for the development of knowledge and applications with near-term commercial potential.
 Meanwhile, the increasing diversity and importance of military space activity in the past year continues a trend as armed forces enhance their tactical communications, imaging capabilities, and intelligence applications.
 Military interest in space has already led to the commercialization of navigation technologies and satellite imagery, and it is reasonable to expect further advances as other capabilities reach the commercial sector.

-spacefoundation_g2_sm1010 Governments around the world have taken a pragmatic approach to challenging economic times by focusing on practical, close-to-home projects while rethinking longer-term, high-cost strategic and visionary programs.
+Governments around the world have taken a pragmatic approach to challenging economic times by focusing on practical, close-to-home projects while rethinking longer-term, high-cost strategic and visionary programs.
 The U.S. plan, for example, seeks to invest more in primary research and development, education, and commercial space.
 While some countries will level their funding for space in the next few years, others such as the United States plan to increase spending.
 Part of the reason for this increase is the expectation that it will stimulate the economy by encouraging innovation that reaches far beyond the space sector itself.
 As more nations realize the strategic impact and economic potential of space, motivations for national space activity are not only about the fulfillment of state-sponsored ambitions but also about the development of an industry that can compete in a global marketplace.

 Space Products + Services

-spacefoundation_g3_sm1010 Space products and applications provide increasing monetary and social benefits to everyday life.
+Space products and applications provide increasing monetary and social benefits to everyday life.
 Powerful technology combinations are bringing new products and services to market.
 Examples abound, with several of the most exciting and fastest-growing uses being delivery of high-definition television and the development of three-dimensional (3D) television content.
 These build on the ability of space systems to rapidly provide new forms of media to a broad customer base.
-The desire of consumers for constant connectivity plays to another of the space industry’s strengths.
+The desire of consumers for constant connectivity plays to another of the space industrys strengths.
 Services can be made available to customers on the move, anytime, anywhere, simply by tying terrestrial mobile devices to satellites.

-spacefoundation_g4_sm1010 The results of this fusion can be seen each day in the many space-enabled services on mobile phones, such as location-based applications that harness imagery, social networking, and a plethora of other information.
+The results of this fusion can be seen each day in the many space-enabled services on mobile phones, such as location-based applications that harness imagery, social networking, and a plethora of other information.
 A driver looking for fuel on a road trip can easily map the most direct route to the nearest gas station and pre-order lunch in a nearby restaurant.
 Hikers who want to update their social networking pages with the latest pictures of a backpacking tour can use satellite connections and applications that make the process as simple as a phone call home.

 Space-related systems are experiencing dynamic commercial growth.
 Low-cost GPS hardware and new geographic reference applications are embedded in cars, phones, homes, and businesses.
 Land imaging services for commercial and government use have changed the way people travel and spend their leisure time, and have added enormous detail to our understanding of urban and rural landscapes.
 The worldwide networks enabled by space are altering entertainment habits and improving the experience of viewing sports, gaming, videoconferencing, and Internet browsing.

 Operating in a very different environment from the average consumer, unmanned aerial vehicles (UAVs) also rely on numerous capabilities provided by space.
 Primarily used as military platforms, these aircraft often depend on satellites for communication and control.
 Civil authorities and businesses alike have realized the applications and benefits of these systems, and there has been considerable interest in non-military UAVs.
-In the foreseeable future, UAVs will find new missions providing a layer of capabilities between the Earth’s surface and the satellites in orbit.
+In the foreseeable future, UAVs will find new missions providing a layer of capabilities between the Earths surface and the satellites in orbit.
 Their space-based connections and control systems will allow them to survey disaster areas, provide emergency communications, monitor borders, and transport mail and goods.

-spacefoundation_g5_sm1010 All of these capabilities exist and succeed largely due to space technology.
+All of these capabilities exist and succeed largely due to space technology.
 From security systems used at airports to enhanced electrolyte formulas for hydration, technologies originally developed for space improve public health and safety every day.

 The Space Economy

-spacefoundation_g6_sm1010 While the global economic crisis grabbed the headlines daily in 2009, the global space industry experienced steady growth throughout the year.
+While the global economic crisis grabbed the headlines daily in 2009, the global space industry experienced steady growth throughout the year.
 Estimated space industry revenue and government budgets increased by 7 percent, to $261.61 billion.
 This amounts to 40 percent growth during the previous five years for the global space economy.
 Commercial satellite services increased by 8 percent, reaching an estimated market value of $90.58 billion during 2009 and representing 35 percent of the space economy.
 Space infrastructure, which comprises spacecraft manufacturing, launch services, in-space platforms, and ground equipment, constitutes the second-largest segment, accounting for $83.63 billion, or 32 percent of the total market value.

 Government space budgets increased considerably from 2008, demonstrating an aggregate growth rate of 16 percent.
 During 2009, governments spent an estimated $86.17 billion, accounting for 33 percent of the space economy.
 Excluding stimulus funding, U.S. government spending on space totaled $63.19 billion during 2009, a 9 percent increase over the $57.98 billion budget for 2008.
 An additional $1.23 billion of stimulus spending targeted space activities, which increased 2009 spending by 11 percent over 2008 budget figures.
 International government budgets that were counted in both 2008 and 2009 increased by 22 percent to reach $19.97 billion.
 With the addition of international budgets that are counted for the first time this year, this total becomes $21.75 billion.